COURSE

 CROSS-BORDER RELATIONS

-The fieldwork on October 13th was an important process to experience the exceptional border dynamics between Switzerland and Germany and to observe the ongoing complex relations between prison, asylum, and border, which are shaped around a building that can still be considered within the city.
-This helps us examine the daily border practices around control points.
+The fieldwork was a valuable opportunity to experience the exceptional border dynamics between Switzerland and Germany and to observe the intricate relations among prison, asylum, and border systems, all centered around a building still situated within the city.
+This setting provided insight into the daily border practices occurring at control points.

-Exploring all these non-physical, intangible, and invisible dynamics surrounding this border, which are not noticed at first, pushes us to think about the real meanings of being exceptional, being on edge, and being restricted.
-At the same time, it forces us to think about scale, transition, and social dimensions in the name of the social dimensions of space, which leads us to re- question many points about the urban landscape.
-While examining all these complex spatial patterns that occur within a paradoxical structure, we find ourselves looking at a picture mixed with identity, obstacles, and impasses from the point of view of the politics of space.
-This powerful influence, which pushes us to understand our own limits, appears with many other emotions, such as freedom, security, and anxiety.
+Exploring the non-physical, intangible, and often invisible dynamics surrounding this border—elements not immediately apparent—encourages us to reflect on the true meanings of being exceptional, being on the edge, and being restricted.
+Simultaneously, it prompts considerations of scale, transition, and the social dimensions of space, leading us to revisit many aspects of the urban landscape.
+As we examine these complex spatial patterns, which unfold within a paradoxical framework, we encounter a narrative interwoven with identity, obstacles, and impasses, all viewed through the lens of the politics of space.
+This profound influence, which challenges us to confront our own limitations, evokes a multitude of emotions, including freedom, security, and anxiety.

 BORDERS ON THE AIR